justonian/iam-credentials-api/README.md

 them to your `setup.py` file and rerun the `pip install -r requirements.txt` command.

+Note: installing python dependencies requires docker to be installed and running.

 ### New account setup

 Whenever deploying this solution to a new account for the first time, run CDK bootstrap to setup the needed S3 bucket and infrastructure